tscholak/histogramr/README.md

 ```

 ## Usage
 histogramr reads in the input files one-by-one and commits the data to the histogram data structure.
-The output file is written multiple times, after a predetermined number of
+The output file is written multiple times, whenever a predetermined number of input files has been processed.

 ### Command line arguments
 ```